 November 2nd marks the day we published our first post and never in a million years did it cross our minds how dynamic of a Dihedral community we would create through the course of this year.
 This has been a period or growth, fun, and teamwork; therefore we would like to thank you for being part of this journey and for watching us grow since day 1.
 You have been a great supporter and we are incredibly happy that you have allowed us to be, in a way, part of your life; thank YOU.

-On a nostalgic note, we would like to go back a little and share with you two of our favorite posts.
+On a nostalgic note, we would like to go back a little back in time and share with you two of our favorite posts.
 Because it’s always better when we are together !!!
 (Yes, I just quoted Jack Johnson, cheesy much ?)

 Carrot has plenty of excellent and hilarious posts from this past year, but I would have to say that Climbing with Freud has to be my favorite.